jaydio/routeros-scripts/addresslists/README.md

 add list=SUBNET-SERVERNET address=10.10.10.0/24 comment=IPAM
 ```

+Netblocks can be mapped using a range of ip addresses, subnets using the more common CIDR notation and hosts by using their respective ip address(es).
+If a host is configured with more than one ip address within the same network, the interface name or subnet name can be appended to the respective list name.

 ## Installation Scripts

 ### Global Variables

-All installation scripts can be found in [ros/](ros/).
-Each script takes care of installing a certain address list.
-Since all scripts are based on global variables declared within the `00-SetGlobalVarsAddressLists` script file this one has to modified and uploaded to the target router prior to any other script.
+All router scripts used to install a certain address list can be found in [ros/](ros/).
+Each one automatically takes care of installing a set of scripts and scheduler entries to ensure automated updates.
+If you don't like the default scheduler settings simply change the respective intervals before or after the script was uploaded.
+Since all scripts are based on global variables declared by the `00-SetGlobalVarsAddressLists` script you'll have to modify and upload it first prior to any address list related scripts.

 The following global variables are declared within 00-SetGlobalVarsAddressLists.rsc: